-In this article, I am going to give a brief introduction to the language, computer language, programming language and why we need a programming language, and what is the job of a programmer.
+In this article, I will give a brief introduction to the language, computer language, programming language, why we need a programming language, and what a programmer’s job is.

 What is language?

 A language is nothing but a set of instructions.
-So generally, if you take English language or Hindi language, the languages we are using to communicate.
-If we want to communicate with another person, we are passing instructions using a particular language.
-But while using a language, we need to follow some of the instructions.
-For example, if I want to speak in English, I just want to form a sentence, to form a sentence, first, we should be grammatically good or else we cannot form a sentence.
+So generally, if you take English or Hindi, the languages we use to communicate.
+If we want to communicate with another person, we pass instructions using a particular language.
+But we need to follow some of the instructions while using a language.
+For example, if I want to speak in English, I want to form a sentence, to form a sentence.
+First, we should be grammatically good, or else we cannot form a sentence.

 What is computer language?